nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 witness field `input_type` or `output_type` contained in the current transaction.
 We will explain this part below.
 Choosing `input_type` or `output_type` depends on whether the type script is running on input or output cells.
 Under a lot of scenarios, it is `input_type`.
-But in the example “Owner Mode Without Consuming Cell”, we can see it’s possible on `output_type`.
+But in the following example “Owner Mode Without Consuming Cell”, we can see it’s possible on `output_type`.

 ### xUDT Witness